 Social media is a great opportunity for public companies.
-Not only do you have a global audience, but limitless creative opportunities.
+Not only do you have a huge audience, but endless creative opportunities.

-The only restrictions you have are your own: how and to what extent you use social media depends on your company’s corporate social media strategy.
+The only restrictions you have are your own.
+How you use social media depends on your company’s corporate social media strategy.

-Formulating corporate social media strategy and then executing it can be more difficult than anticipated.
-Not only must the social media fit in with everything else going on, it must also deliver tangible results.
+Formulating corporate social media strategy and then executing it can be difficult.
+Not only must the social media fit in with everything else going on, it must also deliver tangible results with minimal risk.

 For Social Media to Add Value it Must: